-If you attended another college, mail or bring in your official college transcript(s) to the Enrollment Services (TCC, 6501 S. 19th St., Tacoma WA 98466) for a transcript evaluation.
+If you attended another college, mail or bring in your official college transcript(s) to the Enrollment Services Office (TCC, 6501 S. 19th St., Tacoma WA 98466) for a transcript evaluation.
 Evaluations usually take up to three months.

-Once it is completed, you can review your transfer-in credits at MY TCC portal (go to the TCC website, select Quick Links, click My E-Services and then Your Transfer Credits).
+Once it is completed, you can review your transfer-in credits at MyTCC portal.
 You can also obtain a copy of your transfer-in credits at the Enrollment Services office, Bldg.
 7 (picture ID required).

-After reviewing your transfer-in credits, email one of the Credentials Evaluators at credeval@tacomacc.edu if you have questions.
+After reviewing your transfer-in credits, email credeval@tacomacc.edu if you have questions.
 You do not have to wait for your transcript to be evaluated before you meet with an advisor.
 Bring your unofficial transcript to your appointment.